Gran Via – see below

 Royal Palace of Madrid – stunning grandiose rococo palace with opulently gilded rooms.

-Cava Baja – great neighborhood with numerous restaurants and bars.
+Cava Baja – great neighbourhood with numerous restaurants and bars.

 Cybele’s Fountain – one of the most important fountains in Madrid.